MinnowWare/CdePkg/README.md

 ### **CdeLoadOptions**
 Each *CdePkg*Driver reports it's EfiCallerIdGuid while running through CRT0 to **CdeLoadOptions**.
 **CdeLoadOptions** provides a pointer to the matching "Command Line" from an simple EfiCallerIdGuid/CommandLine table.
-This is just a proposal.
+This is just a proof of concept.
+In a real implementation, as mentioned above, the command line can be changed w/o BIOS update.

 ## Status
 The **CdeLib** and **CdeServices** are derived from it's companion project